aes/pgdb2/README.md

 or '06.
 The code has been significantly reworked since, but the query functor concept is essentially unchanged

-(c) 2007 Favoptic GlasÅˆgondirekt AB
+(c) 2007 Favoptic Glas√∂gondirekt AB

 (c) 2007- Anders Eurenius <aes@nerdshack.com>